apache/sedona/docs/tutorial/snowflake/sql.md

 After the installation done, you can start using Sedona functions.
 Please log in to Snowflake again using the user that has the privilege to access the database.

 !!!note
-	A good practice is to always keep at least the schema name "SEDONA" to avoid conflicting with Snowflake's built-in functions.
+	Please always keep the schema name `SEDONA` (e.g., `SEDONA.ST_GeomFromWKT`) when you use Sedona functions to avoid conflicting with Snowflake's built-in functions.

 ## Create a sample table